kevinrider/phpetrade/README.md

 If all goes well you should see the following output.
 ```
-Here is your final authorized token and has been written to config.php
+Here is your final authorized token and has been written to tokens.inc
 ---------------------------------------------------------------

 Token   : SOMEACCESSKEY